ByteOtter/journey/content/projects/nester/index.md

 Until a realization set in: A well written and organized project must have automated unit tests.

-Oh boi another journey let me tell you...
+Another journey let me tell you...

 I mentioned that in my previous team I was in software QA.
 And I learned some things about automated testing, testing web frontend stuff, etc, etc...<br>
 But I have never touched unit tests that were not frontend tests.
 Why?
 Because these fell into a different team.

-So I sat there, never touched testing in unit (because why should they teach us useful things lol) nor in my project before (everything just works) and have to grasp new concepts like `mocking` functions.
+So I sat there, never touched testing in university (because why should they teach us useful things lol) nor in my project before (everything just works) and have to grasp new concepts like `mocking` functions.

 To sum it up it was quite a ride.
 But I managed to put out not only unit tests but also integration tests (admittedly by accident).
 And they worked!